-The net loss for the first quarter of 2023, was \$396,814 versus a net loss of \$386,703 for the comparative quarter of 2022, representing a marginal decrease of \$10,111.
-Exploration and evaluation expenditures (2023 - \$149,442 vs 2022 - \$343,307) were reduced, as the Company curtailed its exploration activities at Brewer and focused its efforts on expanding its regional presence, as supported by the acquisition of the New Sawyer and Sawyer Gold Projects.
-The number of shares held by the Company in Voltage Metals Inc. was unchanged, which resulted in the absence of a realized gain or loss (2022 - \$140,476 gain).
-In addition, the fair value of the Voltage Corp.
-Shares was unchanged (2022 - \$50,794 unrealized gain).
+The net loss for the nine-month period ended September 30, 2023, was \$1,248,994 versus a net loss of \$1,956,144 for the comparative nine-month period of 2022, representing a decrease of \$707,150.
+During the current nine-month period, the Company's exploration efforts were limited due to constrained liquidity and capital markets.
+Exploration and evaluation expenditures (2023 - \$317,093 vs 2022 - \$1,278,578) were reduced, as the Company curtailed its exploration activities at Brewer and focused its efforts on expanding its regional presence, as supported by the acquisition of the New Sawyer and Sawyer Gold Projects.

-The marginal increase in corporate and administrative expenditures (2023 - \$248,394 vs 2022 - \$222,966) was primarily due to costs associated with positioning the Company as a southeastern United States Carolina Terrane explorer, which led to higher corporate development and promotion costs, filing and transfer agent fees and professional fees.
+The increase in corporate and administrative expenditures (2023 - \$710,025 vs 2022 - \$634,741) was primarily due to costs associated with positioning the Company as a southeastern United States Carolina Terrane explorer and financing activities, which impacted corporate development and promotion costs, filing and transfer agent fees and professional fees.
 Consulting fees represent costs for technical advisory and accounting services.
+Salaries and benefits represent employee costs to support activities in the Carolinas.
 The remainder of the corporate and administrative expenses were relatively consistent with the comparative period.

-Share-based payments (2023 - \$nil vs 2022 - \$10,291) represents the fair value attributed to stock options.
-The foreign exchange gain of \$1,022 (2022 - \$1,409) resulted from fluctuations in the United States dollar.
+Share-based payments (2023 - \$235,516 vs 2022 - \$23,798) represents the fair value attributed to stock options.